 9. No-mess sensory bin

 If the first word that pops into your head when you think of a sensory bin is MESS, I get it.
 I was resistant to trying them too for that exact reason.
 But hear me out – there are plenty of no-mess sensory bins out there that don’t involve tracking down grains of rice that have somehow rolled under the furniture.
 The thing about sensory bins is that they have such great benefits for toddlers, so it’s worth a try as long as they’re reasonably easy to clean up.
-They can also occupy your toddler for a long time and can spark lots of great conversation about different textures.
+They can also occupy your toddler for a long time and can spark lots curiosity and exploration of many different textures.
 Try this cotton ball sensory bin and this tissue paper one.
 For more ideas, check out this post.

 10. Mystery box